Showing posts with label 2015. Show all posts

 R-Type for the Atari STe anyone?

-An early beta of the new R-Type Deluxe has been released at STNICCC by Stephen Jones, aka Bod.
-It has been designed to make use of the STe hardware - Blitter co-processor, hardware scrolling and of course, DMA effects/music.
-It plays far better than the original game and the pictures you see here were kindly sent to me by Stephen.
-Thank you :)
+An early beta of the new R-Type Deluxe was released at STNICCC by Stephen Jones, aka Bod.
+It has been designed to use the STe hardware - Blitter co-processor, hardware scrolling, and DMA effects/music.
+It plays far better than the original game and the pictures you see here were sent by Stephen.

-I have really enjoyed playing R-Type Deluxe which has proven the Atari STe to be a formidable computer.
-The action feels smoother and much better plus the audio has a great affect at making this feel more arcade-like.
+I have enjoyed playing R-Type Deluxe which has proven the Atari STe to be a formidable computer.
+The action feels smoother and much better, plus the audio has a great effect by making this feel more arcade-like.
 This is looking to be an impressive project but please remember this is a Work In Progress. (update).

 Update July 24th